-The full auto-calendar can keep you up-to-date with your scheduling all the way until 2099, while the EL backlight can make sure that you can see even in darkest night.
-You can expect six months of mileage out of its battery, but it also includes a battery power indicators and a battery-saving function so you don't have to be worried about being left in the lurch.
+The full auto-calendar can keep you up-to-date with your scheduling all the way until 2099, while the EL backlight can make sure that you can see even in the darkest of nights.
+You can expect six months of mileage out of its battery, but it also includes a battery power indicator and a battery-saving function so you don't have to be worried about being left in the lurch.

 3. Casio F91W-1 Classic Digital Sport Watch

-This Classic digital F91W-1 may not have a flashy and evocative name like many of its contemporaries, but this budget option offers all the fundamentals, and that makes it one of the best cheap Casio watches you'll find.
-The Digital F91W-1 has a superb battery life that means that you can invest in this low-price watch and not have to worry.
+This Classic digital F91W-1 may not have a flashy and evocative name like many of its contemporaries, but this budget option offers all of the fundamentals you'd expect, and that makes it one of the best cheap Casio watches you can find.
+The Digital F91W-1 has a superb battery life that means that you can invest in this low-price watch and not have to worry at all.
 This battery can last you up to 10 years, and reviewers have commented on how well the band holds its form even when subjected to extreme conditions.

-But if you ever need to switch the band out, its standards dimensions means that the process is cheap and easy.
+If you ever need to switch the band out, though, its standard dimensions mean that the process is cheap and easy.
 The F91W-1 also comes with an LED backlight and the ability to set your time to standard or military formats.

 4. Casio MRW200H-1BV Analog Dive Watch

 For divers, a quality watch isn't just a fashion statement.
-It can be a matter of life and death.
+It can actually prove to be a matter of life and death.
 Knowing how much time you've spent exposed to high pressure is important, and while this isn't the best diving watch that Casio offers, it's still strong enough to meet the needs of recreational divers.
-The mineral dial window and Japanese quartz movement produce precise results (Casio promises an accuracy of plus or minus 20 seconds per month), and it's rated to be waterproof at up to 100 meters.
+The mineral dial window and Japanese quartz movement produce precise results, with Casio promising accuracy of plus or minus 20 seconds per month.
+It's also rated to be waterproof at up to 100 meters.

 The 3 o'clock face offers date and time, and the hands and numbers are bright and clear so you can get the information you need with a simple glance.
-This isn't a watch bedecked with bells and whistles, but its offered at a generous price, and it sports the strong craftsmanship that Casio is known for.
+This isn't a watch bedecked with bells and whistles, but it's offered at a generous price and sports the strong craftsmanship that Casio is known for.

 5. Casio GA 100-1A1 Military Series

-The "Triple 10" design philosophy that went into the watch ensures that it can withstand ten meters of free fall, endure ten bars (or 200 meters) of water resistance, and last ten years on a single battery.
+The "Triple 10" design philosophy that went into this watch ensures that it can withstand ten meters of free fall, provides up to ten bars (200 meters) of water resistance, and will last for as long as ten years on a single battery.
 The GA 100-1A1 is fitted with both a digital and an analog face.
-The world time is compatible with 29 time zones and 48 cities, and the backlight is electroluminescent in nature.
+The world time function is compatible with 29 time zones and 48 cities, and the backlight is electroluminescent.

 6. Casio MDV106-1A Black Analog